Interfacelab/ilab-media-tools/readme.txt

 [Imgix](https://imgix.com) will radically change the way that you build your WordPress sites and themes.
 This plugin is the best integration available for WordPress.
 Upload your images to S3 with our S3 tool and then host the media with Imgix, providing you with real-time image processing and automatic format delivery.
 Forget ImageMagick, Imgix is light years ahead in quality and speed.

 = Native support for Google Cloud Storage =
 Now supports using Google Cloud Storage for uploads without having to use Google's S3 compatible interop mode.
-Supports direct uploads too.

-= Native Support For Backblaze B2 Cloud Storage =
-Now supports using Backblaze's new B2 Cloud Storage for uploads.

-= Upload Directly To S3, Minio, Wasabi and Google Cloud Storage = Directly upload your media and documents to the cloud, bypassing your WordPress server completely.
-This feature requires Imgix.

 = Automatically Tag and Categorize with Amazon Rekognition = Use Amazon's latest AI tools to tag and categorize your images when uploading to Amazon S3.
 With Rekognition, you can automatically detect objects, scenes, and faces in images.